 New Orleans-based real estate developer HRI Properties has made major changes to its executive leadership team.
 The company has changed the roles of its owners, appointing co-founder Pres Kabacoff chairman of the board and current president Tom Leonhard as both president and chief executive officer.
 Eddie Boettner continues to serve as chief administrative officer.

-Here’s a look at more notable job moves that took place in hospitality this week:
+Here is a look at more notable comings and goings that have taken place this week:

 Hyatt Hotels Corporation has appointed Patrick J. Grismer chief financial officer of the Chicago property.
 Grismer will oversee all aspects of the finance function while serving as a business partner in achieving the company’s strategic growth initiatives.

 Marcus Hotels & Resorts has announced management changes at Heidel House Resort & Spa and Timber Ridge Lodge.
 Kevin Karau will assume the role of general manager at Heidel House in Green Lake, Wis., and Mark Fenton will assume the general manager role at Timber Ridge in Lake Geneva, Wis.

 Sam Trotter has been selected as corporate brand strategist of Charlestowne Hotels.
 With an extensive knowledge of hotel operations, management, real estate, and e-commerce, Trotter will be responsible for brand strategy throughout Charlestowne’s portfolio of hotels.

 Sbe Hotel Group has announced the appointment of Paul Sposare as area director of sales and marketing for The Redbury New York and SLS Park Avenue.
 With over 20 years of luxury hotel experience, Sposare will provide strategic leadership for Sbe Hotel Group’s hotels, overseeing all of the marketing and sales efforts for the two new hotel locations in 2016.